Regarding pet health, you need to focus on several areas. With younger pets, a common concern is whether they eat enough or too much.

 When plaque buildup becomes bad enough, there is a chance that certain bacterial infections can cause more severe health problems.

 Bacterial infections can spread throughout your dog’s body.
 If the bacterial infection continues to grow and repopulate unchecked by antibiotics or proper dental care, your pet could get in serious trouble.
 The infection could potentially cause organ failure or death.

 While your pet may not begin losing teeth immediately, failing to provide proper attention can cause long-term damage.

 Tooth loss leads to more severe problems since your dog relies on its teeth to eat, play and enjoy everyday life.

 Tooth loss can potentially be severe for dogs.
 Losing teeth might not end the world, but it can make your pet’s life more difficult.

 Poor dental health can be an indication of other problems

 One important reason to keep your pet’s dental health in check is that it will be easier to watch for other issues they are experiencing.

-Suppose your pet begins having a different type of problem that could eventually show symptoms in their mouth.
+Suppose your pet begins having a different type of problem that could eventually show symptoms in its mouth.
 In that case, you will know immediately that your pet is having another issue and not one that is happening due to a lack of oral care.
 This can help you better monitor your pet’s overall health.